 The Grand Plateau is notable for long demanding snow and ice climbs.
 The area provides the easiest access onto Aoraki/Mt Cook and as a result Plateau Hut is often full in the summer months.
 The climbs from this base require fitness and often involve a long day’s climbing with a midnight/very early morning start.

 1. Haast Ridge, on the northern side of the Hochstetter Icefall.
 Gained from the Tasman Glacier.
-Despite being a regular access route the ridge is not easy and has seen at least three fatalities.
+Despite being a regular access route the ridge is not easy and has seen at least four fatalities, the latest in 2019.
 Gain the ridge wherever a reasonable break exists in the moraine wall, usually further up the Tasman Glacier rather than at the toe of the ridge.
 Ascend the ridge, which narrows and steepens just before it reaches Haast Hut.
 Above the hut, use snowfields on the Hochstetter Icefall side to traverse up beneath the “Slipper” (a prominent rock gendarme ten minutes above the hut).
 Above a small col, near the Slipper, either head up on snow and traverse on the south side of Glacier Dome before descending to Plateau Hut or later in the season climb directly up from the col to the rocks of Glacier Dome, then drop down to Plateau Hut.
 Schrund conditions at the top of Haast Ridge can become troublesome late in the season.

 2. Via the Freshfield Glacier.
 This is usually used as an alternative descent route below Glacier Dome, especially if Haast Ridge is snow covered.
 In the right conditions it is a quick descent route.